SHELLQs-JWST perspective on the intrinsic mass relation between supermassive black holes and their host galaxies at z > 6: Data and measurements

-We infer host stellar mass by fitting the available photometry with results in the range from $10^{9.5\text{--}11}$\,\Msun.
-For one object, J2236+0032 is observed with eight filters, thus providing an accurate assessment of the underlying stellar population \citep{Onoue2024} that lends weight to the results for those with only two filters.
-Typical stellar mass errors are $0.35$\,dex based on stellar population uncertainties which cover a range in dust attenuation, metalliticity and stellar age \citep{Ding2025}.
+We infer the host stellar mass by fitting the available photometry with SED models through the software package GSF \citep{Morishita2019}, which results in the range from $10^{9.5\text{--}11}$\,\Msun.
+Eight of the nine quasars hosts have photometry in two filters (F356W and F150W), which bracket the Balmer break at their redshifts.
+For J2236+0032, the host is observed with eight filters, thus providing an accurate assessment of the underlying stellar population \citep{Onoue2024} that lends weight to the robustness of results for those with only two filters.
+Upper limits are used for those with non-detections in F150W.
+In addition to a chosen \cite{Chabrier2003} IMF, the SEDs are mainly dependent on stellar age, metallicity (Z) and dust attenuation (A$_V$).
+Typical stellar mass errors are $0.35$\,dex, which encompass uncertainties in these parameters (age, Z and A$_V$) and are each reflective of errors in the host photometry, resulting from varying the method of 2D decomposition as mentioned above.
+The three quasars with single-band detections in F356W are used here with larger uncertainties ($\sim 0.4-0.5$ dex) on their stellar masses as reported in \citet{Ding2025}, which provides a full description of the assumptions on parameters and their uncertainties.

 NIRSpec observations with a fixed slit and G395M grating ($R\approx1000$; $2.87\,\micron <\lambda_\mathrm{obs}< 5.27\,\micron$) provide a wealth of spectral information for understanding the physical nature of quasar emission and, if detected, the underlying host galaxy.
 We model the continuum and emission lines to measure the velocity widths of the broad Balmer emission lines, H$\alpha$ and H$\beta$.
 Here, we use the single-epoch virial method to determine black hole masses based on H$\beta$ \citep{Vestergaard2006}, the same method which is used for local scaling relations.
-The resulting black hole masses are found to range between $\MBH=10^{8\text{--}9}$\,\Msun, for all objects in the sample, except one at $\MBH=10^{7.2}$\,\Msun, as shown in Figure~\ref{fig:mass_rel}.
+The resulting black hole masses are found to range between $\MBH=10^{8\text{--}9}$\,\Msun, for all objects in the sample\footnote{For one quasar (J0217–0208), \citet{Marques-Chaves2025} claim that the broad lines are due to an outflow rather than emission from the AGN broad-line region.
+Even so, we include this object in our quasar sample.}, except one at $\MBH=10^{7.2}$\,\Msun, as shown in Figure~\ref{fig:mass_rel}.
 The uncertainties are at the level of 0.4\,dex \citep{Shen2024} which is taken into consideration in our analysis described below.